SmarterApp/RDW_DataGenerator/README.md

 ### How do I get set up? ###

-* Summary of set up
 This is a Python 3 project and as such you will need Python 3 installed to use and/or develop the project.

-* Configuration

-** To set up a virtual environment, execute the following command:
+To set up a virtual environment, execute the following command:

     virtualenv data-gen-env

-** Where `data-gen-env` is the name of the directory where you want your environment files placed.
+Where `data-gen-env` is the name of the directory where you want your environment files placed.
 You can activate the virtual environment with this command:

     source data-gen-env/bin/activate

 Note that `data-gen-env` is the same name that was used with the creation of the environment.
 If you change the name of the environment in the first command, change it in this command too.

-** Install Run Dependencies

 Once you have your environment activated (or you've decided not to use an environment), go into your repository and run this command to finish setup: